Remember: Press F11 for a full screen view of this page.

 Previous walk - 24/28th November 2020 - Good Morning Loweswater

 Another previous walk - 29th October - Middle fell with Jenna

 In lieu of flowers Ann requested donations to her favourite animal charities via justgiving.com

-My next walk - 6th January - Hen Comb in the Snow
+My first walk of the New Year - 6th January - Hen Comb in the Snow